 Look at the features section of your primary software providers’ websites and consider which features can save you time.

 6. Make an impact online

-In 2019, ‘presence’ is all about your online visibility.
-But, we get it, figuring out how to get your message to the masses can be tricky.
-(And finding the time can be even trickier.)
+‘Presence’ is all about your online visibility.
+We get it; figuring out how to get your message to the masses can be tricky.

-Three key tips to boost your online presence and land more jobs
+Three essential tips to boost your online presence and land more jobs

 1. Build Trust

-- People need to know they can trust you.
-Reassure your online visitors by including information relevant to your business, like:
+- Reassure your online visitors by including information relevant to your business, like:

-- Guarantees you offer (e.g. years of structural guarantee)
+- Guarantees you offer (e.g., years of structural warranty)